Policy last updated

 For students attending 2 schools (dual enrolment), one profile meeting should be held for the student.
 The facilitator will complete one profile for the student that covers both schools.

-The school with the greater time fraction should submit the profile request and identify in the online request that the student attends two schools/is dual enrolled.
+The school with the greater time fraction should register and complete the profile request and identify in the online registration form that the student attends 2 schools/is dual enrolled.
 Refer to: Requesting a Disability Inclusion Profile meeting.

-The SSG will be asked to reach consensus on the level of adjustment based on the adjustments in place in both settings.
+The SSG will be asked to reach consensus on the indicative level of adjustment based on the adjustments in place in both settings.
 Supporting information from both settings will be required to demonstrate the adjustments in place to support the student.
-Refer to: Supporting information guidance for schools (DOCX)External Link .
+Refer to: Supporting information guidance .

 Should the student be eligible for tier 3 funding, one tier 3 allocation will be provided pro-rata to the schools, based on the student’s enrolment across the 2 schools.
 Refer to: Tier 3 student-level funding.